At a Glance

 - Tasks: Support individuals with complex needs in a brand new housing project.

-- Company: Join The Richmond Fellowship Scotland, dedicated to making a positive community impact.
+- Company: Join The Richmond Fellowship Scotland, dedicated to making a positive impact in communities.

-- Benefits: Enjoy flexible hours, competitive pay, and the chance to make a real difference.
+- Benefits: Enjoy flexible working hours and the chance to make a real difference.

 - Why this job: Be part of a supportive team and help transform lives in your community.

-- Qualifications: Must be a male driver with a passion for helping others.
+- Qualifications: Must be a male driver; no prior experience required, just a passion for helping others.

 - Other info: This role offers 24/7 on-site support, ensuring a dynamic work environment.